MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/prerequisites.md

 - The [administration service](../develop/adminservice/overview.md) in Configuration Manager needs to be set up and functional. <!--1104776-->

+- If your central administration site has a [remote provider](../core/plan-design/hierarchy/plan-for-the-sms-provider.md), then follow the instructions for the [CAS has a remote provider](../core/servers/manage/cmpivot-changes.md#cas-has-a-remote-provider) scenario in the CMPivot article. <!--7796824-->

+This feature supports all OS versions that Configuration Manager currently supports as a client.
+For more information, see [Supported OS versions for clients and devices](../core/plan-design/configs/supported-operating-systems-for-clients-and-devices.md).<!-- MEMDocs#545 -->

+## Permissions

-- The user accounts triggering device actions have the following prerequisites:
+The user accounts performing device actions have the following prerequisites:

 - The user account needs to be a synced user object in Azure AD (hybrid identity).
 This means that the user is synced to Azure Active Directory from Active Directory.
   - For Configuration Manager version 2103, and later: </br>
    Has been discovered with either [Azure Active Directory user discovery](../core/servers/deploy/configure/about-discovery-methods.md#azureaddisc) or [Active Directory user discovery](../core/servers/deploy/configure/about-discovery-methods.md#bkmk_aboutUser). <!--9089764-->
   - For Configuration Manager version 2010, and earlier: </br>
    Has been discovered with both [Azure Active Directory user discovery](../core/servers/deploy/configure/about-discovery-methods.md#azureaddisc) and [Active Directory user discovery](../core/servers/deploy/configure/about-discovery-methods.md#bkmk_aboutUser).
-.

 - The **Initiate Configuration Manager action** permission under **Remote tasks** in the Microsoft Endpoint Manager admin center.
   - For more information about adding or verifying permissions in the admin center, see [Role-based access control (RBAC) with Microsoft Intune](../../intune/fundamentals/role-based-access-control.md#roles).

-- If your central administration site has a [remote provider](../core/plan-design/hierarchy/plan-for-the-sms-provider.md), then follow the instructions for the [CAS has a remote provider](../core/servers/manage/cmpivot-changes.md#cas-has-a-remote-provider) scenario in the CMPivot article. <!--7796824-->

-This feature supports all OS versions that Configuration Manager currently supports as a client.
-For more information, see [Supported OS versions for clients and devices](../core/plan-design/configs/supported-operating-systems-for-clients-and-devices.md).<!-- MEMDocs#545 -->

 ## Internet endpoints